Zoo Knoxville: Grasslands Africa

 In West Zoo, the largest series of habitats are intended to evoke an African savanna.
-The Stokely African Elephant Preserve houses three African elephants: a male named Tonka and two females named Jada and Edie.
 The Williams Family Giraffe Encounter provides guests with the opportunity to feed reticulated giraffes.
-Other featured species include Hartmann's mountain zebras, southern white rhinos, southern ground hornbills, and a bat-eared fox.
-Just past these is a restaurant and a splash pad for children, and farther up is the Valley of the Kings exhibit, housing neighboring attractions with African lions and Hamadryas baboons respectively.
-Originally, the path past the Valley of the Kings looped back around to the rest of the zoo, but this has been closed for some time as part of the zoo's larger renovation plans.
+Other featured species include Hartmann's mountain zebras, southern ground hornbills, and bat-eared foxes.
+Just past these is a restaurant and a splash pad for children, and farther up is the Valley of the Kings exhibit, housing neighboring exhibits for lions and Hamadryas baboons.

+The Stokely African Elephant Preserve formerly housed three African elephants: a male named Tonka and two females named Jana and Edie.
+As these elephants reached old age, the zoo began an initiative in late 2022 to retire them to The Elephant Sanctuary in Tennessee to receive the proper standard of care for their advanced stage of life.
+After Edie and Jana were successfully transported to the Sanctuary, Tonka died in May 2024.
+The existing habitat and barn will be converted to facilitate a breeding program for southern white rhinos.
+The zoo previously held several white rhinos, first where the Boyd Family Asian Trek currently sits, and most recently across from the Stokely African Elephant Preserve.
+Their last rhino, Dolly, was the oldest rhino in the United States when she died in February 2025 at age 56 (born 1968, arrived at the zoo in 1976).
+The new southern white rhinoceros habitat featuring two male southern white rhinos, Mylo and Ranger, opened to the public on May 23, 2025.

 Gorilla Valley and Chimp Ridge

-The rest of West Zoo is largely themed around a bamboo forest leading to Gorilla Valley and Chimp Ridge, housing large families of western lowland gorillas and chimpanzees respectively.
-Other habitats featured species such as African wild dogs, red wolves, yellow-backed duikers, and an elderly Lar gibbon not housed in the Boyd Family Asian Trek.
+The rest of West Zoo is largely themed around a bamboo forest leading to Gorilla Valley and Chimp Ridge, housing families of western lowland gorillas and chimpanzees respectively.
+Other habitats feature species such as African wild dogs, red wolves, yellow-backed duikers, and an elderly Lar gibbon.